OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/installation/installGuide.md

 Currently supported releases are:

+!!!
+Danger "Supported releases"
 	- 19.0.x Latest release
 	- 18.2.x Old release with long term maintenance

 Older releases are not supported anymore and don't get any security updates.
 Long term releases are normally not under active development, but will get critical security updates.